frc604/FRC-2015/README.md

  For info on contributing, learning java, and anything else, check the wiki!
 (It's a bit lacking right now but that will change!)

+ ### Accessing the JavaDocs
+ 1. Set up your access to the code like above
+ 2. In Eclipse, slect the FRC-2015 project
+ 3. Select Project -> Generate JavaDoc
+ 4. Make sure FRC-2015, private, and Use Standard Doclet are selected
+ 5. You're now set up.
+To view the JavaDoc, go to Navigate->Open Attatched JavaDoc to view the JavaDoc

 For everything else, talk to [Alan][4]!